Can I Get Abs While Bulking?- Top 5 Common Bulking Questions

 If you’re not eating enough excess calories, your body won’t have the required proteins, nutrients, and minerals required to build muscles at all!

-However, depending on the level in which you wish to gain muscle and how quickly you want to progress can affect the bulking process that you need to follow.
+However, depending on the level at which you wish to gain muscle and how quickly you want to progress can affect the bulking process that you need to follow.

-While this is often considering a more difficult and time consuming route to take, your body will gain less fat than traditional bulking, and may work well for those with a smaller appetite.
+While this is often considered a more complex and time consuming route to take, your body will gain less fat than traditional bulking, and may work well for those with a smaller appetite.

 If you’re after a large increase in muscle mass and want it done fast – then bulking is absolutely necessary.
 Your body needs all of the extra fuel that it can get to grow muscles – and the usual process of a large increase in calories, intense training, and then cutting to get rid of fat is suggested.